Effingham, Kansas

-Effingham is a city in Atchison County, Kansas, United States.
-As of the 2020 census, the population of the city was 495.
+Effingham is a city in Benton Township, Atchison County, Kansas, United States.
+As of the 2020 census, the population was 495.

 History

 The first post office in Effingham was established in 1868.
-Effingham experienced growth when the Central Branch Union Pacific Railroad was built through the neighborhood and by the 1880s was a thriving village.
-Effingham was named in honor of Effingham H. Nichols, an early promoter of the Central Branch Union Pacific Railroad.
+The current city experienced growth when the Central Branch Union Pacific Railroad was built through the neighborhood and by the 1880s was a thriving village.
+It was named in honor of Effingham H. Nichols, an early promoter of the Central Branch Union Pacific Railroad.